The Public Enemy: Plot

 Tom and Matt acquire girlfriends, Kitty and Mamie, respectively.
 Tom eventually tires of Kitty; when she complains once too often, he angrily pushes half a grapefruit into her face.
 He then drops her for Gwen Allen.
 At a restaurant on the night of Matt's wedding reception to Mamie, Tom and Matt recognize Putty Nose and follow him home.
 Begging for his life, Putty plays a song on the piano that he had entertained Tom and Matt with when they were children.
-Tom shoots him in the back.
+Tom shoots him in the back, while a dazed Matt watches.

 Tom gives his mother a large wad of money, but Mike rejects the gift.
 Tom tears up the banknotes and throws them in his brother's face.
-"Nails" Nathan dies in a horse-riding accident, prompting Tom to find the horse and shoot it.
+"Nails" Nathan dies in a horse-riding accident, prompting Tom to buy the horse and shoot it.
 A rival gang headed by "Schemer" Burns takes advantage of the disarray resulting from Nathan's death, precipitating a gang war.

 Later, Matt is gunned down in public, with Tom narrowly escaping the same fate.
 Furious, Tom takes it upon himself to single-handedly settle scores with Burns and some of his men.
 Tom is seriously wounded in the shootout and ends up in the hospital.
 When his mother, brother, and Matt's sister Molly come to see him, he reconciles with Mike and agrees to reform.
 However, Paddy warns Mike that Tom has been kidnapped by the Burns mob from the hospital.
 A member of the Paddy gang telephones Mike to say Tom is returning from the hospital; their mother is overjoyed and begins preparing Tom's bedroom.
-When Mike answers a knock on the door, Tom's tied-up body is propped against it, and he falls dead onto the ground.
+When Mike answers a knock on the door, Tom's tied-up body is propped against it, and he falls dead onto the floor.
 The film closes with Mike walking slowly towards the camera.